napalu/RTL8812AU_ASUS/README.md

  any driver changes you made.
 - Although the USB AC-56 is supposed to be USB 3.0 capable, `lsusb` lists it as a 2.0 USB device.
 Windows 10 appears to also see it as as USB 2.0 device using Windows stock drivers.
-The adapter is first shown as as USB 3.0 (Superspeed) device after installing the Asus specific drivers.
-Whether this is simply a "display" problem or whether the USB AC-56 is then actually bound to the USB 2.0 max throughput of 480Mbs is as yet unclear.
+The adapter is first recognized as a USB 3.0 (Superspeed) device after installing the Asus specific drivers.
+This may indicate that specific code exists in the Windows driver to switch ths USB mode from 2.0 to 3.0 which is not present in the source version provided by Asus.
+If so it's a shame because it means that the  USB AC-56 is then actually bound to the USB 2.0 max throughput of 480Mbs on Linux making it a good but expensive 802.11n adapter.
 Again any insights would be greatly appreciated.

 To build: